LockTech/cerberus/README.md

 ## Roles

-Identities are not directly assigned permissions.
+Accounts are not directly assigned permissions.
 Instead, this association is decoupled into the concept of Roles.

-Permissions are assigned to roles, roles are then assigned to identities.
-Many identities can share the same role, and an account can be assigned many roles.
+Permissions are assigned to roles, roles are then assigned to accounts.
+Many accounts can share the same role, and an account can be assigned many roles.

 To an application which depends upon Cerberus' functionality, the distinction between who carries what role is arbitrary: the application can `check` if an account has been assigned an expected permission without knowing anything about the roles which that user has, or that roles exist at all.